 What are the mechanisms that are in place to protect a trademark?

 When it comes to protecting a trademark, preventing infringement is the best defense.
 A trademark or intellectual property attorney can guide you on the steps you can take to ensure maximum protection.
 The preventative mechanisms that can be implemented include:

 - Use of notices.
 The use of TM, SM or R offers extra notice to the general public.
 After registration, the mark may bear the words Registered in U.S. Patent and Trademark Office or Reg.
 U.S. Pat. & Tm.
-Off. or R. For an entity to use these displays, the goods and services they mark should be stated in the Certificate of Registration.
+Off. or a circled-R. For an entity to use these displays, the goods and services they mark should be stated in the Certificate of Registration.
 The use of the registration notice on unregistered goods and services is illegal.
-An owner can use TM or SM on any goods and services that they want to be associated with the trademark by combining it with a non-infringing trademark with zero formalities.
+An owner can use TM or SM on any goods and services that they want to be associated with the trademark by combining it with a non-infringing trademark.

 - Controlled licensing.
-It is legal for an owner to license their marks provided they remain in control of the form and quality of goods that carry the marks.
+It is legal for an owner to license their trademark(s) provided they remain in control of the form and quality of goods that carry the marks.

 - Pursuing infringers.
 If an owner fails to take action against infringers, they may have to abandon the trademarks.

 - Strong marks can claim dilution.
 When the act of trademark infringement does not necessarily lead to consumer confusion but blurs the distinctiveness or tarnishes the image of the owner’s mark, the mark is said to be diluted.